Critical job search Action Plan

-You cannot build a house without a detailed set of plans, and similarly to build a results oriented job search you need a strategic Action Plan.
+You cannot build a house without a detailed set of plans, and similarly to build a results-oriented job search you need a strategic Action Plan.

 So what are the major components of an Action Plan?
-Using the SMART goals (SPECIFIC, MEASURABLE, ATTAINABLE, RELEVANT, TIME BOUND) a targeted Action Plan can be built, bearing in mind that a mature job search consists of a broad range of activities and not focused only on a couple of actions.
+Using the SMART goals (SPECIFIC, MEASURABLE, ATTAINABLE, RELEVANT, TIME BOUND) a targeted Action Plan can be built, bearing in mind that a mature job search consists of a broad range of activities and is not focused only on a couple of actions.

 Online job boards